Michigan Expungement Attorneys

 At White Law PLLC, we can assist clients with the expungement process to have their conviction cleared from their record.
 Once a conviction has been cleared, it will not show up in most background checks.
 In many cases, you can legally state that you have not been convicted or arrested for a crime.

 Act now to learn more about your options for erasing your criminal record!
-Interested in learning more about expunging a conviction?
+Interested in learning more about expunging a conviction in Michigan?
 We can explain your options and help you determine if your case qualifies.